 - Development of the first ROTOLINE prototypes.

-- New main shareholder of Ewag AG: Körber Schleifring, Hamburg.
+- New main shareholder of EWAG: Körber Schleifring, Hamburg.

 - Further development of the EASYGRIND with a pallet system and robot.
 Delivery of the 3000th WS11 as Special Golden Edition at EMO.